datacamp/courses-introduction-to-python/chapter4.md

 The code that calculates the BMI of all baseball players is already included.
 Follow the instructions and reveal interesting things from the data!

 *** =instructions
-- Create a boolean Numpy array: the element of the array should be `True` if the corresponding baseball player's BMI is below 21.
+- Create a boolean `numpy` array: the element of the array should be `True` if the corresponding baseball player's BMI is below 21.
 You can use the `<` operator for this.
 Name the array `light`.
 - Print the array `light`.
-- Print out a Numpy array with the BMIs of all baseball players whose BMI is below 21.
+- Print out a `numpy` array with the BMIs of all baseball players whose BMI is below 21.
 Use `light` inside square brackets to do a selection on the `bmi` array.

 *** =hint
-- `bmi > 30` will give you a boolean Numpy array in which the elements are `True` if the corresponding player's BMI is over 30.
+- `bmi > 30` will give you a boolean `numpy` array in which the elements are `True` if the corresponding player's BMI is over 30.
 - To print out a variable `x`, type `print(x)` in the Python script.
 - `bmi[light]` will return the array you need.
 Don't forget to wrap a [`print()`](https://docs.python.org/3/library/functions.html#print) call around it!